nintexplatform/nwc-solution-starter/docs/build.md

 		"react-dom": "15.4.2"
 	```

-### Switch your version of Node to v10
-Using NVM or NODIST (or 'n' if you are developing on a Mac), switch to Node v10.

 ### Retrieve the content to be combined into the package
 1. In the console, type the following commands, each command followed by the **Enter** key.